jdoleary/Spellmasons/docs/TasksCurrent.md

     - Predictive movement, pick a final destination and slow the closer you get
         - Shoving into walls should do damage and stop the movement
             - What about at a steep angle?
-        - Shoving into other units should shove them too like billiard balls
         - Should be a smooth path into the water
-    - Blood trails (just like stealth 'em up)
-        - left when pushing a corpse (color depends on the unit, think blue for lobber, green for poisoner)
-    - Blood trails when damage is done
 - Pack 12
     - Improve unit "fall in" so it's not a jump but smooth
     - Particle engine